cajacko/project-journal/projects/comedy.md

 ## Updates

+### 2020-03-09 - 2020-03-16

+- Continued with the Duo improv class.
+This week looking at juggling multiple conversations in 1 scene
+- Had a review session on the stand-up show from last week.
+So refined some jokes and got some great new ideas

 ### 2020-03-02 - 2020-03-08

 Busy comedy week:

-- Worked on the unique dynamic between 2 people in Dup improv class
+- Worked on the unique dynamic between 2 people in Duo improv class
 - Hosted a comedy show with the Shark Trust doing some small bits and playing some improv games
 - Had my Stand-up level 2 end of course show ([Link to video](https://youtu.be/AEDO13JYqVU)) which went very well around 8 minutes.
 Content included:
   - My product design for a half bath